TedwardCz/Icharus/steps/CreateLenderLead/Implementation/ENVIRONMENT_CONFIG.md

 3. Save the file
 4. Rebuild the project for that environment

-## How XML Transformations Work
+## How Runtime Configuration Loading Works

+The application loads configuration at runtime based on the `--env` parameter:

+1. Loads base settings from the centralized `App.config`
-The SlowCheetah NuGet package handles XML transformations during build.
-When you build for a specific configuration (e.g., PROD), it applies the transformations from the corresponding config file (e.g., `App.PROD.config`) to the base `App.config`.
+2. Applies environment-specific overrides from the corresponding config file (e.g., `App.PROD.config`)

-The transformation is specified using XML attributes:
-- `xdt:Transform="Replace"` - Replaces the entire element
-- `xdt:Locator="Match(key)"` - Identifies which element to transform based on the key attribute
+3. No build-time transformations or rebuilding required

+Configuration files use standard XML format with `<add key="..." value="..." />` elements.

 ## Adding New Configuration Settings

 To add a new setting to all environments:

-1. Add the setting to the base `App.config` file
+1. Add the setting to the base `App.config` file in the `app.env.config` directory
-2. Add the setting with environment-specific values to each environment config file
+2. Add the setting with environment-specific values to each environment config file in the same directory
+3. No project rebuilding required - changes take effect immediately